bandprotocol/launch/band-v3-testnet-1/docs/export-and-import-cylinder-group-keys.md

 Once you have joined the TSS group, you can export the group's keys for future import.
 In case you set up a new node, these exported keys can be imported to ensure seamless participation in the TSS group.

-Note 1: Always export and back up your keys each time you join a new group to prevent data loss.
+**Note 1**: Always export and back up your keys each time you join a new group to prevent data loss.

-Note 2: Do not migrate your Cylinder while you are in the group creation process, as this may cause the group creation to fail.
+**Note 2**: Do not migrate your Cylinder while you are in the group creation process, as this may cause the group creation to fail.

 ## Setup Variables